 Sometimes outreach can be as simple as talking to someone.

 Shortly after the August shootings in El Paso and Midland-Odessa, I sat next to an activist from Texas at an organizing event.
 She began telling me her story, then asked about mine.
-I told her about how I got involved with organizations like Sandy Hook Promise, and about using my passion for writing and music to further my cause of creating a world where people can feel safe and not being victims of a bullet, bullying, or suicide.
+I told her about how I got involved with organizations like Sandy Hook Promise.
+I shared how using my passion for writing and music was furthering my cause of creating a world where people can feel safe and not being victims of a bullet, bullying, or suicide.
 Where kids like me don’t have to see violence as the norm, as I once did.

 It was then that I realized she was crying.
 Through her tears, she told me that I gave her hope.
 Hope that tragedies like those in Texas would never happen again.
 It’s a moment I will never forget.

 This is why I encourage everybody to support opportunities to connect with others about gun violence prevention.
-School-based programs like Say Something, Start With Hello and SAVE Promise Clubs are so important.
-Not only do they strengthen the leaders of tomorrow, but, on a community level, they help us all be vigilant for warning signs that precede potential violence and act immediately to prevent tragedy.
+School-based programs like Say Something, Start With Hello, and SAVE Promise Club are so important.
+Not only do they strengthen the leaders of tomorrow, but they help us all be vigilant for warning signs that precede potential violence and act immediately to prevent tragedy.
 And truly, I believe that’s where many big changes start: the smallest groups of people working at the community level.

 Our voices may be tired, but we pick up a cup of hot tea with honey and keep ongoing.
 We are the change.
 We are the future.
 And we are never going to stop.